google-deepmind/xquad/README.md

-This directory contains the Cross-lingual Question Answering Dataset (XQuAD), described in the following paper:
+This directory contains the Cross-lingual Question Answering Dataset (XQuAD), described in the following paper (https://arxiv.org/abs/1910.11856):

 Mikel Artetxe, Sebastian Ruder, and Dani Yogatama.
 (2019).
 On the cross-lingual transferability of monolingual representations. arXiv 1910.11856.